spencerldixon/boilerplate/README.md

 - Performance tweaks for a high Lighthouse score out of the box
 - Sitemap Generator gem for dynamic sitemaps - `rails sitemap:refresh`
 - Active Storage configured with S3 to host the sitemap (since ephemeral storage with Heroku)
+- The Pay gem set up for handling payment with Stripe

 ## Configurations